LITIANSHUN/AirDiff/README.md

 ## Architecture

-The system consists of two main components:
+The system consists of three main components:

 1. **Autoencoder**: Compresses 3D trajectory data into a lower-dimensional latent space
 2. **Diffusion Model**: Learns the trajectory distribution in latent space using a denoising diffusion probabilistic model
+3. ***UAV dymaics model***: 6 DoF agent to deliver goods in urban areas with position control.
+Once arrive the spot, the policy will be triggered.

 ## Usage